About the CBA

 - Provide programs, facilities and services to satisfy the needs of its members in their practice and to promote an atmosphere of collegiality all in and of the foregoing missions.

-The CBA employs an Executive Director who is responsible for the day-to-day administration of the Association staff of 60.
-Our Board of Managers consists of 16 members elected by the membership and 6 Officers including the President, First Vice-President, Second Vice-President, Secretary, Treasurer and Immediate Past President.
-The Board meets twice a month and decides all policy issues for the Association.
+The CBA employs an Executive Director who is responsible for the day-to-day administration of the Association staff of 25.
+Our Board of Managers consists of 17 members selected by the membership and 6 Officers including the President, First Vice-President, Second Vice-President, Secretary, Treasurer and Immediate Past President.
+The Board meets monthly and decides all policy issues for the Association.
 The Association's operating budget of approximately $7 million comes from member dues, continuing legal education seminars and other revenue sources.

 About 321 S. Plymouth Court, Chicago, IL